Great Expectations (1998 film)

 Great Expectations is a 1998 American romantic drama film directed by Alfonso Cuarón and written by Mitch Glazer.
 It stars Ethan Hawke, Gwyneth Paltrow, Hank Azaria, Chris Cooper, Anne Bancroft and Robert De Niro.
-A contemporary film adaptation of Charles Dickens's 1861 novel Great Expectations, it is known for having moved the setting from 1812 to 1827 London to 1990s New York, with the hero's name changed from "Pip" to "Finn", the character of "Miss Havisham" renamed "Nora Dinsmoor", and "Abel Magwitch" renamed "Arthur Lustig".
+The film adapts Charles Dickens's 1861 novel Great Expectations, moving the setting from Victorian London to contemporary New York.
 The film garnered mixed reviews but managed to earn $55 million at the global box office, surpassing its $25 million production budget.

 Plot

-Ten-year-old Finnegan "Finn" Bell, an orphan being raised by his elder sister Maggie and her boyfriend Joe, is overpowered by an escaped convict while playing on a beach on the Gulf Coast.
+Ten-year-old Finnegan "Finn" Bell—an orphan being raised by his elder sister Maggie and her boyfriend Joe—is overpowered by an escaped convict while playing on a beach on the Gulf Coast.
 Finn brings him food, alcohol and bolt cutters to cut the iron shackles off his legs, and is taken hostage.
 The convict tries to escape to Mexico, but the police see his small boat.
 While the convict hides on a buoy Finn drops him a floatation device and the police tow Finn back to land.
 Finn sees on the news that the now-recaptured convict was mobster Arthur Lustig, who had escaped from death row.

 Joe is hired as the gardener at "Paradiso Perduto" ("Lost Paradise" in Italian), the mansion of the richest woman in Florida, Nora Dinsmoor, who has lived as a recluse since her fiancé left her at the altar years before.
 Finn accompanies Joe and encounters Dinsmoor's young niece, Estella.
 Dinsmoor invites Finn to come back and play with Estella.
 She behaves haughtily on Finn's first visit, but her aunt forces her to sit for an impromptu portrait by Finn.
 Dinsmoor warns Finn that he will fall in love with Estella and his heart will be broken.

 Several years pass.
 Maggie runs away from home and Joe raises Finn alone.
 Finn goes to Paradiso Perduto every Saturday and develops into a talented painter.
 Although Estella is sporadically flirtatious, even attempting to seduce Finn at one point, she leaves to study in Europe without telling him.
 Heartbroken, Finn gives up painting and his visits to Paradiso Perduto.

 Seven years later, a lawyer tells Finn that a gallery owner in New York City wants to show his work.
 Finn is perplexed but agrees to go.
 There, he encounters Estella in the park.
 She is in a relationship with Walter, a wealthy businessman.
 She resumes her flirtatious behavior toward Finn, posing nude for a portrait in his apartment and arousing Walter's jealousy.